 Things to know about Tumis Bunga Pepaya

-To combat the bitter taste (that drives most people off) of the flowers, locals have a trick in preparing the dish.
+To combat the flowers’ bitter taste (that drives most people off), locals have a trick in preparing the dish.
 The use of asam gelugur is widely accepted as the best way to reduce the bitterness of the flowers, and guava leaves came in as a close second.
-This dish also incorporates protein like shrimp, but you can also use other protein (preferably seafood), like dried anchovies.
-Either way, this recipe will provide you with an experience you would not forget!

 Indonesian Traditional Sautéed Papaya Flower from Manado – Tumis Bunga Pepaya.